Velvet Longhorned Beetle

 [Trichoferus campestris (Faldermann)]

-Taryn M. Rodman, USU Biology • Lori Spears, Extension Entomologist • Diane Alston, Extension Entomologist • Cami Cannon, Vegetable IPM Associate • Kristopher Watson, UDAF • Joey Caputo, UDAF
+Taryn M. Rodman, USU Biology • Lori Spears, Extension Entomologist (No longer at USU) • Diane Alston, Extension Entomologist (No longer at USU) • Cami Cannon, Vegetable IPM Associate • Kristopher Watson, UDAF • Joey Caputo, UDAF

 - Velvet longhorned beetle (VLB) is an invasive wood-boring beetle that is native to Asia and Russia.

 - VLB was detected in Utah in 2010, and is currently found in parts of Utah, Salt Lake, Davis, and Tooele counties.

 - VLB will attack living and dying trees, as well as green and dried wood; it can infest apple, cherry, mulberry, peach, and a number of deciduous and conifer tree species.